Departing Butler leaders thanked for service

-BUTLER — Monday brought the end of an era for four Butler political figures.
+BUTLER — Monday brought the end of an era for four Butler political leaders.

-Mayor Ron Walter mused that he’ll have to find something to do the first and third Mondays of every month, maybe watching TV game shows.
+Mayor Ron Walter mused that he’ll have to find something to do the first and third Mondays of every month.

-It was the final City Council meeting for Walter and council member Ron Baker, Beth Chrisman and Jerry Eldridge.
+It was the final City Council meeting for Walter and council members Ron Baker, Beth Chrisman and Jerry Eldridge.
+Together, they served for nearly 50 years.

 Walter served in city government for 28 years, including the past 10 as mayor.
 Eldridge took over Walter’s District 1 council seat when Walter became mayor following the death of Floyd “Butch” Coburn.